 In early 2013, a recruiting firm contacted me to see if I had any interest in working for Toyota of North America.
 I told them I wasn’t interested, and they asked if they could call me back in six months.
 I was happy at Cintas, but I told them it would be fine to call me back.
 Ultimately, I accepted a job at Toyota in the information systems (IS) department, building the training curriculum for the IS division.

 I worked in IS for eight months and established working relationships with the human resources team, which was the “owner” of compliance training content.
 An opportunity opened in HR as an e-learning specialist supporting not just the division but the entire North American region.
 I applied for the position and was offered the job.
-Fortunately, Toyota bought out the rest of my contract from the recruiting firm, and in April of 2014 I became an official Toyota team members.
+Fortunately, Toyota bought out the rest of my contract from the recruiting firm, and in April of 2014 I became an official Toyota team member.

 Later that month, there was an announcement that we were consolidating multiple organizations into one North American headquarters in Plano, TX.
 I relocated my family to Plano in July of 2015 and transitioned within HR to an onboarding analyst role within our training and development organization.
 To this day, I have been developing training content, presenting and helping new hires start their journey on the right foot.